Group Tax Strategy

-In accordance with paragraph 16(2) of Schedule 19 of the Finance Act 2016, this tax strategy applies to Cairn Energy PLC and its subsidiaries for the year ended 31 December 2020.
+In accordance with paragraph 16(2) of Schedule 19 of the Finance Act 2016, this tax strategy applies to the Group PLC and its subsidiaries for the year ended 31 December 2020.
 There has been no substantive change to the tax strategy from the previous year.

 Overall the board is ultimately accountable for tax risk within the Group; identification of tax risk is the responsibility of the Group Tax Manager.
 The Group Tax Manager is also responsible for ensuring that policies and procedures supporting the Group Tax Strategy are in place and are followed consistently in all areas of the business.

-The Cairn Energy PLC Group ("Cairn" or the "Group") seeks to deliver value for shareholders from the discovery and development of hydrocarbons within a sustainable self-funding business model: maintaining a balanced portfolio, seeking operation excellence and delivering a sustainable business.
+The Group seeks to deliver value for shareholders from the discovery and development of hydrocarbons within a sustainable self-funding business model: maintaining a balanced portfolio, seeking operation excellence and delivering a sustainable business.

 In its approach to tax, the Group aims to be a good corporate citizen, managing its tax affairs in a transparent and responsible manner in all the jurisdictions in which it operates.
-Cairn is committed to complying with tax laws and having open and constructive relationships with all tax authorities.
+We are committed to complying with tax laws and having open and constructive relationships with all tax authorities.

 The Group’s activities have been focused on assets at exploration, appraisal and development stages; from 2017, production income has been received for the first time for several years.
 Due to the level of costs incurred in developing the fields which are now generating income, it is unlikely that any taxable profits will be realised in the current year.
 However, the Group does pay employer taxes, stamp and import duties and other taxes including sales taxes as well as collecting and remitting employee taxes and withholding taxes thereby contributing significantly to the economy of the countries in which it operates.